 Her phone beeped with quiet insistence.
 Fully awake to the world and immediately hungry for attention, she thought ruefully.
 She spent a few moments with her elbows propped on the balcony of the second floor walkway, reading over old text messages and frowning as she let them sober her.
 Most of them were from Fred.
 Doctor appointments, dinner reservations, questions about whether or not he needed to pick up groceries… It was getting harder to find what she’d been so upset about.
 Even so, she reminded herself, it would never work.
 You couldn’t raise your children in the peace of the gods if you were married to a pagan.

 <Heathen, not pagan,> read one of the messages. <Don’t want to cramp their demographic.>

 She stared at it a moment, wondering at its fittingness for her thoughts, then held down the power button to shut the device off.
-Could you even think about raising children these days, part of her said reproachfully.
+A part of herself asked reproachfully if she should even think about raising children these days.
 It was the principle of the thing, said the part still performing for the audience, lest they pick up those angry pitchforks.

 “Are you free to talk?”

 “Oh no, I’ll hold,” said the Slight Twice King.
 He stood on the balcony in front of the next room over, leaning just as she had on the concrete rail, his suit worth more than the entire floor—perhaps the entire building.

 The Slight Twice King tucked the smartphone against his lapel and turned his head with a small inquisitive tilt.